Open source

 • README.md — install + Claude Desktop config example

 The canonical 4-pillar Public-Evidence Proxy scorer (v1.0) used to rank Salesforce Agentforce, ServiceNow Now Assist, Microsoft Copilot Studio, and the rest of the enterprise vendor cohort.
 Pure function — no I/O, no LLM calls, deterministic output.
+Published as a public GitHub repo 2026-05-06; clone, drop your own evidence into the typed VendorEvidence shape, and reproduce the published score before opening a takedown thread.

 Contents: